ropensci-archive/roweb2/content/blog/2018-08-14-where-to-bird.md

 mosly making use of the awesome OpenStreetMap data (The OpenCage Geocoder uses a bit more, but it only warrants [attributing OpenStreetMap](https://opencagedata.com/faq#legal)).
-We therefore added the annotation “Map data © OpenStreetMap contributors” using rOpenSci’s `magick` package.
+We therefore added the annotation “Map data © OpenStreetMap contributors” to all maps of this post using rOpenSci’s `magick` package.
 You might also have noticed in the code earlier that both `osmdata` and `osmplotr` have start-up messages indicating the data origin and licence.

 #### Geographical analyses with R